 BID PRICE: Each buyer must have an assigned Buyer’s Number prior to bidding.
 The highest bidder on a lot shall be the buyer of the lot.
-The purchase price shall be the sum of (1) the price at which the item is sold, plus (2) A BUYER’S PREMIUM OF 19% ON THE BID PRICE OF ANY LOT THAT SELLS FOR UP TO $150,000 AND 10% ON ANY AMOUNT OVER $150,000 (for those who bid through the internet, the buyer’s premium will be 22% for lots sold under $150,000, and 13% for any amount over $150,000), plus (3) sales tax unless the purchaser is exempt by law from such taxes.
+The purchase price shall be the sum of 1) the price at which the item is sold (hammer price), 2) a buyer’s premium of 21% on the bid price of any lot that sells for up to $150,000, plus 15% on any amount between $160,000 and $ 1,000,000, and 10% on any amount over $1,000,000 (for those who bid through the internet, there is a 2% surcharge for ClarsLive or 5% for all other bidding platforms), plus 3) sales tax unless the purchaser is exempt by law from such taxes.

 ACCEPTANCE OF BID: As each item is sold, the Auctioneer shall announce the winning bid and the Buyer’s Number of the winning bid.
 Failure of the person assigned to the Buyer’s Number to object at the time of announcement shall constitute an acknowledgment of the bid and purchase.
 The purchaser is legally liable to pay for the item or pay the difference if we must re-offer and sell the item for a lower price.